shashwatsing/assignment1-handout/README.md

 * `wrench_to_rotor_forces` (5 points)
 * `force_to_rpm` (5 points)
 * `run_ctrl` (10 points)

+There are local tests provided for each function in `test/test_attitude_controller.py`.

 ### 3.1 `wrench_to_rotor_forces` (5 points)
 Uses the inverse of the mixer matrix to calculate rotor forces from